barbados-clemens/personal-site/blog/scully-plugins-for-algolia-search-and-html-header-tag-links.md

 ```

 ## Algolia Search
+> This plugin requires algolia search, `npm i algoliasearch`

 Another feature I needed is the ability to update the sites search index when a new post is created.
-I use Algolia to power my blog post search.
+I use [Algolia](https://www.algolia.com/?utm_source=instantsearch-js&utm_medium=website&utm_content=calebukle.com&utm_campaign=customlink) to power my searching needs.
+I highly recommend the service and they have a generous free tier.

+This plugin is about updating your algolia post index, if you want to see the how I implemented search you can check out the source code [here](https://gitlab.com/caleb-ukle/portfolio/-/tree/release/src/app/blog/components/search)

+A lot of the code for this was ripped straight from the algolia gatsby plugin source code, found [here](https://github.com/algolia/gatsby-plugin-algolia/blob/master/gatsby-node.js)

 ```typescript
 /* updateAlgoliaIndex.plugin.js */

 const { registerPlugin } = require("@scullyio/scully")